truenas/middleware/docs/userguide/index.rst

    unauthorized software access.
 Ensure that only authorized users have access to the administrative GUI and that proper permissions are set on shares if sensitive data stored on the system.

-To create an encrypted volume, check the “Encryption” box shown in Figure 8.1l.
+To create an encrypted volume, check the "Encryption" box shown in Figure 8.1l.
 Input the volume name, select the disks to add to the volume, and click the Add Volume button to make the encrypted volume.

 Once the volume is created, **it is extremely important** to set a passphrase on the key, make a backup of the key, and create a recovery key.
 Without these,